mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 >
 > - Create a new boolean field <code>admin</code> for the User model.
 The field helps to indicate the users who have admin rights to the system.
 > - It's enough that admins can be defined only from console.
-> - Make breweries, beers, beer clubs, and styles deletion possible only for aministrators.
+> - Make breweries, beers, beer clubs, and styles deletion possible only for administrators.
 >
 > **Attention:** because of password validation reasons, turning a user into admin will not be possible from console if the password field has no value:
 >